Official: Nationalist mob beats mayor of major Greek city

 Goula, who also was there, says about a dozen people approached the 75-year-old Boutaris and told him to leave the event, then attacked him with bottles.
 The mayor is known for his strong anti-nationalist stance.

 Goula says Boutaris fell down and was kicked in the head and legs.
-She says during a church service earlier commemorating the victims, attending politicians were booed.

 Most Read Nation & World Stories